-Budget Study Sessions - After the Budget is prepared for review, it is the City's policy to conduct annual budget study sessions that usually occur in April and May of each year.
+1. Budget Study Sessions - After the Budget is prepared for review, it is the City's policy to conduct annual budget study sessions that usually occur in April and May of each year.
 Topics that will usually be presented include the General Fund forecast, proposed departmental budgets for the upcoming year, proposed capital improvement projects for the upcoming year, and proposed new fees and increases to existing fees.
 The purpose of these meetings is to inform the community of the programs, services, and projects to be funded in the upcoming year.
 In addition, this affords the City Council an opportunity to review the proposed budget, ask questions, and prioritize programs and services.
 Lastly, the public study sessions provide a public forum for the City to conduct its fiscal affairs in an open and transparent manner which is consistent with the City's strategic goals of Fiscal Responsibility and an Informed and Engaged Community.

-- 2. Budget Hearing In accordance with the Charter, it is the City's policy to conduct a public budget hearing in which members of the community may comment on any aspect of the proposed budget.
+- 2. Budget Hearing In accordance with the Charter, the City conducts a public budget hearing in which members of the community may comment on any aspect of the proposed budget.
 After hearing such comments, Council has the ability to amend the proposed budget in any manner they deem appropriate.
-As required by the Charter, public notice will be published at least ten days prior to the public hearing. - Budget Adoption In accordance with the Charter, it is the City's policy to adopt the budget on or before June 30 of each year.
+As required by the Charter, public notice will be published at least ten days prior to the public hearing. - Budget Adoption In accordance with the Charter, City Council must adopt the budget on or before June 30 of each year.
 Specifically, the City Council, by resolution, shall adopt the annual budget for the upcoming fiscal year.